Home » All Posts » How-To » Easy Brown Butter

 2. Melt your butter (salted or unsalted) in a saucepan on the stove over medium low heat.

-3. The melted butter will start to with clear bubbles so continue to boil.
+3. The melted butter will start to create clear bubbles, so continue to boil.

 4. Stir every so often making sure to scrape the bottom of the pan to move around the milk solids that have settled at the bottom.
 You are cooking out any water present in the butter.